vrnithinkumar/vimrc/NOTES.md

 ### Append
 `a` is used for appending.
-`A` for appending to the end of the line.
+`A` for appending to the end of the line. `$a` is another way to achieve this.

 ### Insert
 `i` is used for inserting.

 ### Dot to repeat
 `.` will repeats last executed action.
 Will repeating the last action VIM will consider all changes inside an insert mode to exit as single action.
-It will repeate evey keystroke inside the insert mode.
+It will repeat every keystroke inside the insert mode.

 ### Undo
 'u' for undoing

+### Finding a char using f and t
+`fx` will find the char x in the line to find the next match use `;`
 ### Indentation
 `>` is used for indentation.
   1. `>G` will increases the indentation from the current line until the end of the file.